zjin-lcf/HeCBench/README.md

   B+Tree in the Rodinia Benchmark (http://lava.cs.virginia.edu/Rodinia/download_links.htm)

 ### ccsd-trpdrv
-  The CCSD tengy kernel in NWChem (https://github.com/jeffhammond/nwchem-ccsd-trpdrv)
+  The CCSD tengy kernel, which was converted from Fortran to C by Jeff Hammond, in NWChem (https://github.com/jeffhammond/nwchem-ccsd-trpdrv)

 ### cfd
   The CFD solver in the Rodinia Benchmark (http://lava.cs.virginia.edu/Rodinia/download_links.htm)